ellessenne/comorbidity/README.md

 score and Elixhauser score proposed by Quan *et al*. in 2005.
 The ICD-9 formulation of the Charlson score is also from Quan *et al*.
 The ICD-9-based Elixhauser score is according to the AHRQ formulation (Moore *et al*., 2017).
+The AHRQ Elixhauser comorbidities are calculated using code from AHRQ’s SAS program version 3.7 (Healthcare Cost and Utilization Project (HCUP)).
 Weights for the Charlson score are based on the original formulation by Charlson *et al*. in 1987, while weights for the Elixhauser score are based on work by van Walraven *et al*.
 Finally, the categorisation of scores and weighted scores is based on work by Menendez *et al*.
 Further details on each algorithm are included in the package vignette, which you can access by typing the following in the R
 console: